codelibs/fess-docs/en/10.2/admin/upgrade-guide.rst

 Target Version
 ::::

-|Fess| version for a data migration.
+|Fess| version from which you want to upgrade.

+.. |image0| image:: ../../../resources/images/en/10.2/admin/upgrade-1.png